Create a compliance map

 Why are some standards and regulations locked?

 While working in Compliance Maps, you may notice that some imported standards and regulations are locked.
-These actions are indicated with a lock icon , indicating that they're read-only.
+A lock icon indicates that these actions are read-only.

 This is because when we source these standards and regulations, the providers sometimes specify that customers can't modify the content from the templates they provide.
-As a result, modification actions are unavailable, including editing any part of any standards, regulations, or associated requirements; adding child requirements; and deleting requirements.
+As a result, modification actions are unavailable, including editing any part of any standards, regulations, or associated requirements; adding subrequirements; and deleting requirements.

 Workflow